10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 There are a number of performance considerations for each WordPress storage vehicle:

 * [Options](http://codex.wordpress.org/Options_API) - The options API is a simple key-value storage system backed by a MySQL table.
-This API is mean't to store things like settings and not variable amounts of data.
+This API is meant to store things like settings and not variable amounts of data.
 * [Post Meta or Custom Fields](http://codex.wordpress.org/Custom_Fields) - Post meta is an API meant for storing information specific to a post.
 For example, if we had a custom post type, "Product", "serial number" would be information appropriate for post meta.
 Because of this, it usually doesn't make sense to search for groups of posts based on post meta
 * [Taxonomies and Terms](http://codex.wordpress.org/Taxonomies) - Taxonomies are essentially groupings.
-If we have a "classification" that spans multiple posts, it is a good fit for a taxonomy term.
-For example, if we had a custom post type, "Product", "manufacturer" would be a good term since multiple products could have the same manufacturer.
+If we have a classification that spans multiple posts, it is a good fit for a taxonomy term.
+For example, if we had a custom post type, "Car", "Nissan" would be a good term since multiple cars are made by Nissan.
 Taxonomy terms can be efficiently searched across as opposed to post meta.
 * [Custom Post Types](http://codex.wordpress.org/Post_Types) - WordPress has the notion of "post types".
 "Post" is a post type which can be confusing.
 We can register custom post types to store all sorts of interesting pieces of data.
 If we have a variable amount of data to store such as a product, a custom post type might be a good fit.
 * [Object Cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache) - See caching section.